 Revenues: Operating revenue primarily consists of tipping fees charged for waste disposal.
 Several other smaller miscellaneous revenue streams exist; however, their combined total is not material to operations.
-Total actual Haulers revenue delivered to the facility was \$10,279,313 in 2023, which was an increase of \$2,918,789 from 2022.
-This increase is due to an increase in tonnage received as a result of Cell 7 being in operation along with placing final tonnage on the old cells.
-Covanta revenue totaled \$1,464,904, which was a decrease of \$241,769 from the prior year as less ash is needed as the old cells have now reached their final shape.
+Total actual Haulers revenue delivered to the facility was \$10,130,609 in 2024, which was a decrease of \$148,704 from 2023.
+This decrease is due to a decrease in tonnage received.
+This was expected, as the increase in 2023 of tonnage of solid waste was higher than normal due to the fact that material was needed to shape the old cells for preparation of permanent cap installation in 2024.
+Covanta revenue totaled \$1,681,787, which was an increase of \$216,883 from the prior year as more ash is needed for cell 7 now that it is being filled.
 These revenues help to assure all operational obligations can continue to be satisfied while preserving landfill life and serving the solid waste disposal needs of Warren County.

-Expenses: Administrative and costs of providing services expenses for 2023 were 20.67% more than 2022.
-This was primarily a result of increases in facility and vehicle maintenance and repairs, hosts fees and other expenses due to added waste tonnage received.
-Diligent monitoring of the Authority's operations allows the Authority to provide a superior level of service to the facility's customers.
+Expenses: Administrative and costs of providing services expenses for 2024 were 1.94% less than 2023.
+Monitoring of the Authority's operations allows the Authority to provide a superior level of service to the facility's customers.